As a mother and a pregnant woman I want you to know that I need your services AFTER my baby is born too.

 But I think we still need postpartum support now, more than ever.

-Today mothers are sent home from hospital within 4 hours of giving birth, financial pressure sends parents back to work long before they are ready, and extended family live too far away to help.
+Today mothers are sent home from the hospital within 4 hours of giving birth, financial pressure sends parents back to work long before they are ready, and extended family live too far away to help.

 The results reveal that this isn't working.
 One in three women don't reach their own breastfeeding goals, 80% of couples experience a moderate to severe crisis in the transition to parenthood, and one in five mothers experience postpartum depression.